-KPI Goal Description Metric Method of verification

-1 IoT operability l ' ' Number of IoT silos Detection of data flow in
+KPI Goal Description Metric Method of verification 1 IoT operability Prove operability of the implementation with IoT silos Number of IoT silos Detection of data flow in silos during implementation use case

-implementation with IoT silos during

-silos implementation use

-case

 The objective of this KPI is to prove the applicability of the SOFIE federation architecture and its components to existing IoT silos.
 The corresponding metric is the number of IoT silos where the architecture has been applied.
 The current version of the architecture and a subset of its components have been applied and evaluated to the following scenarios/silos: